scoreur/gen/view/syntax.md

 ## Melody

 One line per measure, each line contains several notes separated by space.
-Each note has the format `pitch,duration[,flag]`.
-The pitch is represented by 1-7 with reference to the key of the score.
+Each note has the format `(pitch[flag])*,duration`.
+The pitch is represented in scale number (major, minor, pentatonic, blues, ...)
+1-7, with reference to the key of the score.
 The duration is in unit of the shortest note in the score.
 The optional flag can be:
  - #, one half step up;
  - b, one half step down;
  - +, one octave up;